-How you enable the ADK for your install of Reflect depends on your setup.
+You can enable the ADK for your install of Reflect in two ways:

-If you have never created WAIK/WADK rescue media before
+If you have never created AIK/ADK rescue media before

 If you have previously created rescue media, or wish to change the type of media you are creating